 To developers, the threat is a double whammy: Your app being used as a platform for third parties to victimize users carries both legal and social liabilities, and the access point utilized by the Trojan turns your greatest marketable strength – the users’ trust – into a weakness.

 Mobile App Fusion Gives You Peace of Mind

 Apps – mobile banking apps being no exception – are fairly uncontrollable once they’re in the hands of the users.
 You can’t decide when a user is going to use a malicious Wi-Fi network or download a piece of malware.

 Here’s the hard truth: These threats won’t go away on their own.
 Phishers, pharmers, and good old-fashioned hackers will continue to target mobile banking apps.
 To repel the assault, financial services organizations need to be ready.

 Appdome allows app owners to quell these threats remotely and without disrupting the development process.
-With the right Fusion approach, owners of mobile banking apps can place an extra layer of security between their users and cyber criminals.
+With Appdome’s Mobile Banking and FinTech Security solution, owners of mobile banking apps can place an extra layer of security between their users and cyber criminals.

 Are your customers protected if they fall for the AndroidOS_Marchcaban.HBT scheme?
 Leave a comment and let us know how you are keeping your mobile banking app secure.